-BUSINESS ACCOUNTING Credential Clock Hours Credit Units Length Campuses Version Diploma 720 54 9 months North Aurora, Skokie 2-0 No longer en rolling new stude nts in version 1-0 of the program.
-See preceding pages for version 2-0 of the program, offered at Skokie.
+BUSINESS ACCOUNTING Credential Clock Hours Credit Units Length Campuses Version Diploma 720 54 9 months/ Chicago, North Aurora, Skokie, Merrillville 2-0 36 weeks

 This 720-hour program consists of two pre-requisite modules (A & B), and nine self-contained units of learning called modules.
 Each student must successfully complete the pre-requisite modules before moving on to any one of the remaining modules in the program.
 The last two modules contain the Capstone AIPB curriculum which prepares students to take the national exams to become Certified Professional Bookkeepers.
 The accounting field offers a variety of interesting and challenging career opportunities to graduates of the Business Accounting Program.
 In this program, students will receive training in the basic skills required of entry-level accountants and bookkeepers using today's modern computerized accounting systems.
 In addition to covering basic accounting principles, the program includes coursework in a variety of computer and accounting related areas, including Payroll Accounting, Computer Applications, and Corporate Accounting.